smoeding/puppet-bind/REFERENCE.md

 Data type: `Integer`

 The maximum number of bytes to use for the server's cache.
-If views are used then the size applies to every view seperately.
+If views are used then the size applies to every view separately.
 If this value is zero then no limit is configured.

 Default value: `0`